grammyjs/website/site/docs/plugins/ratelimiter.md

 ![How ratelimiter processes Telegram updates](/images/grammY-ratelimiter-schema.webp)

-::: warning Rate-limiting users, not Telegram ratelimiter does **not** reduce the number of updates Telegram sends to your bot.
+::: warning Rate-limiting Users, Not Telegram ratelimiter does **not** reduce the number of updates Telegram sends to your bot.
 The update has already reached your application when the middleware runs.

 What ratelimiter does is stop an abusive update **before your expensive handlers, database work, API calls, or other middleware execute**.
 :::

-## Quick start
+## Quick Start

 A limiter rule needs three things: